MicrosoftDocs/dynamics365smb-docs-pr.en-nz/financials/service-how-to-create-service-orders.md

 5. On the **Reservation** page, choose **Reserve from Current Line**.

 ## <a name="to-insert-lines-based-on-standard-service-codes"></a>To insert lines based on standard service codes
 If you have set up standard service codes and assigned them to service item groups, you can insert the standard lines linked to the standard service codes on service documents.
-For more information, see [How to: Set Up Standard Service Codes](service-how-setup-service-coding.md).
+For more information, see [Set Up Standard Service Codes](service-how-setup-service-coding.md).

 1. Choose the ![Search for Page or Report](media/ui-search/search_small.png "Search for Page or Report icon") icon, enter **Service Orders**, and then choose the related link.
 2. Create a new service order.